 - Mark Smith Blog Post about certifications: https://www.nz365guy.com/microsoft-dynamics-365-power-platform-training-and-exams-2019/

 - MS Dynamics Certified (my online school where I have certification courses): https://microsoftdynamicscertified.teachable.com

 What is the correct order for me to pass the Microsoft Dynamics 365 examinations?

-If it is your first time becoming certified on Microsoft Dynamics 365, you should start by MB-900 (Dynamics 365 Fundamentals).
+If it is your first time becoming certified on a Microsoft product, you should start by MB-901 (Dynamics 365 Fundamentals).
 It will cover the fundamentals of Microsoft Dynamics 365, make you learn the basics of all apps and get you used to the examination format.

 Afterwards, you should pass MB-200 (Dynamics 365 Core).
 In this examination, you will learn the different types of deployments, click-based customizations, configurations are integrations that are possible with Microsoft Dynamics 365.
 A major change with the new certifications is that there are a lot of configuration questions asked in the product examinations.
 Microsoft is implicitly enforcing a prerequisite.

-Finally, you can pass one or more product examinations.
-As of July 10, 2019, you have 4 options:
+Finally, you can pass one or more product examinations to get a Functional Consultant Associate certification or a development examination to get the Developer Associate certification.
+As of July 23, 2020, you have 5 options: